 One old example now is Astrid, a TODO list bought by Yahoo a few years ago.
 Very popular, it grew fast until it was closed overnight, with only a few weeks for its users to extract their data.
 It was only a to-do list.
 The same situation with Github would be tremendously difficult to manage for several projects if they even have the ability to deal with it.
 Code would still be available and could still live somewhere else, but the project memory would be lost.
 A project like Debian has today more than 800,000 bug reports, which are a data treasure trove about problems solved, function requests and where the development stand on each.
 The developers of the Cpython project have anticipated the problem and decided not to use Github bug tracking systems.

-Another thing we could lose if Github suddenly disappear: all the work currently done regarding the push requests (aka PRs).
+Another thing we could lose if Github suddenly disappear: all the work currently done regarding the pull requests (aka PRs).
 This Github function gives the ability to clone one project’s Github repository, to modify it to fit your needs, then to offer your own modification to the original repository.
 The original repository’s owner will then review said modification, and if he or she agrees with them will fuse them into the original repository.
 As such, it’s one of the main advantages of Github, since it can be done easily through its graphic interface.

 However reviewing all the PRs may be quite long, and most of the successful projects have several ongoing PRs.
 And this PRs and/or the proprietary bug tracking system are commonly used as a platform for comment and discussion between developers.